 - Historic admissions to residential care for people aged 18-64 were very high in Norfolk at nearly three times the family group average. - Improvements have seen year-on-year reductions accelerate with admissions going from 31.0/100k in Mar 2015 to 16.4/100k in Dec 2016.
-The reduction from Apr 2016 onwards brought admissions per 100k below the target rate however the increase in Jan 2017 took admission rates (18.5/100k) worse than target for the first time in 9 months and rates have been increase gradually since. - The submitted Department of Health result for 2016/17 showed a worse level of performance than in 2015/16.
-This is the first time year-on-year performance has declined since 2012/13. - Performance since has varied, with fluctuations month-on-month. - March data shows a decrease from the January rate of 21.9/100K to 19.19/100K - keeping in line with performance in April 2017.
+The reduction from April 2016 onwards brought admissions per 100k below the target rate however the increase in Jan 2017 took admission rates (18.5/100k) worse than target for the first time in 9 months and rates have been increase gradually since. - The movement to the Liquid Logic system meant that data was missing from September to December.
+January's data shows a continued rate of admission, slightly above our target. - Reaching our rate of admission per 100k population target would need a reduction to 85 (rolling annual total); the most recent figure was 99. - There is a significant body of work underway to develop our learning disability services, to move towards alternatives to permanent residential care - Current support draws heavily on traditional formal adult care services, and the intention is to modernise our offer to be more ambitious for service users, enhance independence and improve overall wellbeing.